imartov/ParserWBSel/README.md

 ### <a name='exe_2'>.exe - temporarily unavailable</a>

 Install the executable file <b>[ParserSelWB.exe](https://github.com/imartov/ParserSelWB/blob/main/ParserSelWB.exe)</b> on your device and use it like a normal application.

+## <a name='description'>Description</a>

+This project is a parser for a popular online store <b>wildberies</b>.

+- The purpose of this project is:
+    - automation of procedures for searching for goods;
+    - monitoring the SEO criteria of the products;
+    - formation of a catalog of goods for resale;
+    - calculation of cost, terms of delivery, etc.
+- This project allowed:
+    - fully automate the execution of tasks such as searching and determining the SEO criteria for a product

 ## <a name='run'>Run</a>